 2. ELECTRONIC SUBMISSION OF MANUSCRIPT

-.
-Submission instructions are available at the website.
+Manuscript submission is only available through the online submission site at https://submit.e-roj.org.
+Submission instructions are available on the website.
 All articles submitted to the ROJ must comply with these instructions.
-Failure to do so will result in return of the manuscript and possible delay in publication.
-For assistance please contact us via E-mail (email@example.com), telephone (+82-2-3410-2612).
+Failure to do so will result in the return of the manuscript and a possible delay in publication.
+For assistance, please contact us via E-mail (email@example.com), telephone (+82-2-743-6574).

 3. PEER REVIEW PROCESS

 The acceptance criteria for all papers are based on the quality and originality of the research and its clinical and scientific significance.
 Original Articles are generally reviewed at least by two peer reviewers.
-The Editor-in-Chief is responsible for final decisions regarding the acceptance if a peer-reviewed paper.
-An initial decision will normally be made within 4 weeks of receipt of a manuscript, and the reviewers’ comments are sent to the corresponding authors by E-mail.
+The Editor-in-Chief is responsible for final decisions regarding the acceptance of a peer-reviewed paper.
+An initial decision will normally be made within four weeks of receiving a manuscript, and the reviewers’ comments are sent to the corresponding authors by E-mail.
 Revised manuscripts must be submitted online by the corresponding author.
 The corresponding author must indicate the alterations that have been made in response to the referees’ comments item by item.
 Failure to resubmit the revised manuscript within 12 weeks of the editorial decision is regarded as a withdrawal.

 4. MANUSCRIPT PREPARATION

 Authors are required to submit their manuscripts after reading the following instructions.
 Any manuscript that does not conform to the following requirements will be considered inappropriate and may be returned.
 When a manuscript is received for consideration, the editors assume that no similar paper has been or will be submitted for publication elsewhere.
 The main document with manuscript text and tables should be prepared with an MS-word program